When it comes to sewing and making your mark, you’ve got lots of options. That’s the good and that’s the bad.

 Here’s what you need to take away with the marking tool…

-You want to use the lightest color that will provide just enough contrast on the wrong side (WS) of your fabric.
+You want to use the lightest colour that will provide just enough contrast on the wrong side (WS) of your fabric.
 So I think it’s safe to say, leave the red alone!

 Generally, yellow or white is used for fashion fabric.
 And navy is used for muslins (test garments).